nadiamariduena/python-intro-2024-privat/z_PYgame/a__about__MULTIPLE_game_LOOPS.md

 Typically, a single main game loop handles game updates, rendering, and input processing.

 ### This loop is often structured as follows:

+#### Process Input:

+- - Handle user inputs such as keyboard and mouse events.

+### Update:

+- - 🌈 Update the game logic, including physics, AI, and game state.